PASTAplus/PEP/peps/pep-25.md

 ## Migration plan

 - A one-time backfill script will be run to populate the new schema with historical data from the old table.
+- During migration, legacy `ediId` values will be copied into `ediToken` and the standalone `ediId` column will be removed.
+- Add an expression index on `ediToken->>'ediId'` (ideally a partial index where `ediToken` is not null) before switching report queries to the new schema.

 ## Open issue(s)